-Dilworth Old Boys who are the survivors of abuse during their time at the School may have been living with pain and trauma, some for many years.
+Former students of Dilworth School who were abused during their time at the School may have been living with pain and trauma, some for many years.

 This may have had a profound impact on their health and wellbeing, as well as their relationships with whānau and friends, who may have suffered as well.

-The Listening Service continues to be available to any Dilworth Old Boy in New Zealand or overseas.
+The Listening Service continues to be available to any former student of Dilworth School in New Zealand or overseas.

-Completely independent of Dilworth, the Listening Service is available to any Old Boy who suffered abuse while at the School and who wants to access professional counselling services or psychological therapy and support, at no cost.
+Completely independent of Dilworth, the Listening Service is available to any former student who wants to access professional psychological therapy or support, fully funded by Dilworth.

-If you know an Old Boy who you think might benefit from using this free and confidential service, please provide them with this email address and encourage them to get in touch:
+If you know a former Dilworth student who you think might benefit from using this fully funded confidential service, please provide them with this email address and encourage them to get in touch:

 The Dilworth Redress Programme, which provides for a full redress response including financial redress, is available to any former Dilworth student subjected to sexual or serious physical abuse committed by a Dilworth representative, or a person who had access to the former student through a Dilworth Representative.
 It is also available to any former student who was sexually abused by another student where a Dilworth representative failed to take reasonable steps to protect against the potential for that abuse, or where the sexual abuse was encouraged or permitted by a Dilworth representative.
 The estate of a deceased former student who was abused can also apply to the Redress Programme.